 Many programs include a practicum, internship, or fieldwork experience in a child development setting.
 Students who enroll in online programs can usually arrange to complete these experiences at sites in their local communities.Still Looking for the Right Fit?
 Discover Similar Programs.

-Popular Online Bachelor's in Child Development Programs
+Featured Online Bachelor's in Child Development Programs

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.